erasmolpa/profile/README.md

 <summary> Senior/Staff SRE.
 My last 2 Years</summary>

 ### SRE Observability Tech Lead
 - **Company:** Wizeline.
-Working for Warner Bros Discovery as contractor
+Working for Warner Bros Discovery as a contractor
 - **Duration:** April 2021 - Currently
 - **Location:** Full Remote.
 Hands-On
 - **Responsibilities:**
-    - Leadering a distributed team across the world, of 8 SRE engineers.Manage a team of observability engineers, assigning tasks, monitoring     progress, and providing technical guidance.
+    - Leadering a distributed team of 8 SRE engineers.
+Manage a team of observability engineers, assigning tasks, monitoring progress, and providing technical guidance.
     - Design and lead the implementation of observability solutions for the company's systems and applications.
     - Collaborate with cross-functional teams to establish requirements and define monitoring and logging strategies.
     - Develop and maintain customized dashboards to enable technical teams to efficiently monitor and diagnose issues.